-One more gift for the mountains: soothing, natural hot springs.
-We put together a list of the most celebrated hot springs across the southwest to bring you these magic mountain waters.
+One more gift from the mountains: soothing, natural hot springs.
+We put together a list of the most celebrated hot springs across the Southwest to bring you these magic mountain waters.

-In a place known for its hot springs, these all-natural and undiluted mineral springs are the oldest in town.
+In a place known for its geothermal activity, these all-natural and undiluted mineral springs are the oldest in town.

 Rooms and suites are available around the indoor and outdoor pools.

 “It’s a place where anybody can come,” said co-owner Angel Stahr, whose family bought the grounds in 1950.
 She said they have always been known for their healing waters, so the name stuck.

 “People wouldn’t always have money, but sometimes they would have something to trade.
 It still resonates.
 We want to share this.”

 Stahr said to this day the family and others insist there are overwhelming health advantages to their all-natural mineral springs.

 “We want you to be able to share the benefits of the water that we believe in so much.”

 The Springs Resort grandiose resort and spa has 23 terraced pools cascading down to and overlooking the San Juan River.
 The springs themselves are the deepest hot springs in the world.
 Look for deals with the local ski area, Wolf Creek.